-For organisations reliant on older or obsolete components, RoHS conversion enables them to achieve RoHS Compliance.
+For organisations reliant on old or obsolete components, RoHS conversion enables them to achieve RoHS compliance.

 What Is RoHS?

-The RoHS Directive, adopted by the European Union, restricts the use of specific hazardous materials found in electrical products and electronic components.
-Substances such as lead (Pb), mercury (Hg), cadmium (Cd), hexavalent chromium (Cr6+), and certain brominated flame retardants are all subject to strict limits under the directive.
-RoHS compliance is mandatory for manufacturers who wish to market their products in the EU and other regions that have adopted similar standards.
-The directive applies to the UK post Brexit.
-The RoHS regulations are enforced (excluding Northern Ireland) under the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012.
+RoHS stands for Restriction of Hazardous Substances.
+The RoHS Directive is a European regulation that limits the use of hazardous substances in electrical and electronic products.
+Materials such as lead, mercury, cadmium and hexavalent chromium are subject to strict controls.
+Compliance is required for manufacturers selling products in the EU and in other regions that have adopted similar rules.
+In the UK, RoHS continues to apply after Brexit and, excluding Northern Ireland, is enforced under the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012.

 The Challenge of RoHS for Obsolete Electronic Components

 Obsolete and hard-to-find components are often vital to maintaining legacy systems or fulfilling long-standing manufacturing requirements.
 However, many of these components were produced before RoHS standards were established and may contain restricted substances.
-This creates a dilemma for businesses: replace a component with a modern equivalent—often requiring redesign and requalification—or find a way to make the existing component compliant.
+This creates a dilemma for businesses: replace a component with a modern equivalent or find a way to make the existing component compliant.
 The solution is RoHS Component Conversion.
 Component conversion provides a practical and cost-effective pathway to RoHS compliance, while still using the obsolete parts.
 It typically involves:

 • De-soldering and removing non-compliant finishes (e.g., tin-lead solder)